Chicken Coop Company to Invest $2 Million in Butner

 “This is outstanding news for our community,” said N.C.
 Senator Mike Woodard.
 “We appreciate Carolina Coops’ investment and look forward to partnering with the company as they establish their operations.”

-Joining the North Carolina Department of Commerce and the Economic Development Partnership of North Carolina were key partners in the project that included the North Carolina General Assembly, the North Carolina Community College System, Vance-Granville Community College, Kerr Tar Council of Government, Granville County, Granville County Economic Development, Granville County Public Schools, the Town of Butner and the NC Works Career Center Oxford.
+Joining the North Carolina Department of Commerce and the Economic Development Partnership of North Carolina were key partners in the project that included the North Carolina General Assembly, the North Carolina Community College System, Vance-Granville Community College, Kerr-Tar Council of Governments, Granville County, Granville County Economic Development, Granville County Public Schools, the Town of Butner and the NCWorks Career Center Oxford.